texanmason/texanmason.github.io/_posts/2019-07-08-the-chamber-of-reflection.markdown

 ### Grand Master's Recommendation № 2, 2013

-In 2013 the M∴W∴ Grand Master, Walt Rogers, made several Grand Master's recommendation.
+In 2013 the M∴W∴ Grand Master, Walt Rogers, made several Grand Master's recommendations.
 [One of them](/images/2019-07-08-gm-recommendation.png) banned the Chamber of Reflection.
 A summary of the justification for the recommendation goes as follows:

 * Some lodges and masons are breaking the rules by performing unapproved ritual.
 * Nobody has the right to perform unapproved ritual.